This is a prerelease version.

 transaction-v1 ExecutionFailed 741632319877545985 2023-08-09T12:22:04Z 2023-08-09T13:07:51Z

-Submit job initialized from Snapshot
+Submit a job from a snapshot

 1. Continuing with the example, we will now create a new version of the previous Jet job.
-For simplicity, the new version is similar to the old one.
-It takes entries from the 'transaction' map and logs them.
+For simplicity, the new version is similar to the old one: it takes entries from the 'transaction' map and logs them.

 apiVersion: hazelcast.com/v1alpha1